JesseBonanno/IndeterminateBeam/README.md

 Python can be utilised to address this problem, allowing for the adoption of previous work as a Python module.
 This will allow for in-house engineering software to be more uniform, readable, manageable, and reliable.

 The demand for such a calculation module in the engineering industry can be observed with the existence of many websites that perform such a calculation.
-Examples of such websites are included in Table 1.
 Most of these websites require payment for full access to the software and only displays a graphical user interface, preventing the creation of higher order engineering programming projects.

 This python package was heavily inspired by [simplebendingpractice](https://github.com/alfredocarella/simplebendingpractice), a module created by [Alfredo Carella](https://github.com/alfredocarella) of the Oslo Metropolitan University for educational purposes.
 The beambending module, although well documented, can only solve for simply supported beams.
 The full documentation for this project can be found [here](https://alfredocarella.github.io/simplebendingpractice/index.html).